-What is it?
+What is a Semi-Synthetic Cannabinoid?

 Delta-8 tetrahydrocannabinol, also known as delta-8 THC, is a psychoactive substance found in the Cannabis sativa plant, of which marijuana and hemp are two varieties.
 Delta-8 THC is one of over 100 cannabinoids produced naturally by the cannabis plant but is not found in significant amounts in the cannabis plant.
 As a result, concentrated amounts of delta-8 THC are typically manufactured from hemp-derived cannabidiol (CBD).